WiserSolutions/platform-samples/webhooks/node/webhook-server/README.md

 To test the server with real webhook request you can use [ngrok](https://ngrok.com) to expose localhost to public internet and use the ngrok url as external host.

-The server utilize `node:crypto` library to create and verify HMAC signature.
+The server utilizes `node:crypto` library to create and verify HMAC signature.
 The `sha256` algorithm is used.